 Later, a group of people interested in a more liberal expression of Judaism, with more English in the service, began laying the groundwork for a new congregation.
 Their original intent was to form a Conservative congregation.
 However, a new young rabbi was about to graduate from Hebrew Union College.
 The community was so impressed with Meyer Simon that they offered him a position in 1934, which he accepted for the recently created Reform congregation, Temple Emanuel, which was founded in 1932.

-The original building and educational wing now house the preschool, religious school and administrative offices for the rabbi, educators and support staff.
+The original building and educational wing now house the preschool, religious school, library, and administrative offices for the Rabbi, educators and staff.

 Adjacent land, purchased in 2000, is the home for our new sanctuary and social hall.

 Temple Emanuel was incorporated in 1946 with 63 member families.
 Today we have approximately 280 member units (singles and families) and continue to develop.
-If you are interested in learning more about Temple Emanuel, copies of an in-depth history are available.
+If you are interested in learning more about Temple Emanuel, copies of a printed in-depth history are available by contacting the Temple Office.